IbrahemGafour/alx-system_engineering-devops/0x19-postmortem/README.md

 Duration of Outage: The outage started at 12:45 AM and was resolved by 04:40 AM.

-12:45 PM: Issue detected with automated monitoring alerts showing increased response time.
+12:45 AM: Issue detected with automated monitoring alerts showing increased response time.

 01:15 AM: The engineering team was notified of the slowdown via an automated alert.